 I’ve been involved in aquatics for over 25 years.
 Along the way, I’ve worked for leading fitness certification and continuing education organizations, while teaching group classes and providing personal training.
 Today I share my knowledge and experience through my company, WECOACH.

-Oftentimes I get asked: Water Exercise Certification.
-Certificate.
+Oftentimes I get asked: Water Exercise Certification vs Certificate of Continuing Education.
 What’s the Difference?

-Continuing Education is earned by completing courses by approved education providers.
+CEPD (Continuing Education Professional Development) is earned by completing courses by approved education providers.
 Courses may be live, online or a blend of both, and provide a certificate of attendance.
 While courses are designed to increase knowledge and improve skills, education courses do not necessarily assess comprehension.
 Therefore, certificate of attendance is different from an assessment-based certificate course.

 When looking for a water exercise certification, consider: